WynterJones/Snitch/README.md

 ### OpenAI API Key Configuration

 1. Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-2. Click the Senator extension icon in your toolbar
+2. Click the Snitch extension icon in your toolbar
 3. Enter your API key in the "OpenAI API Key" field
 4. Click "Save API Key"